calebzulawski/hippo/doc/source/formatting.rst

 ==========

 Some printable types support formatting.
-Formatting is applied with the :cpp:struct:`hippo::formatter` adapter, which itself is a printable type that applies a format to its contents.
+Formatting is applied with the :cpp:class:`hippo::formatter <template\<typename T> hippo::formatter>` adapter, which itself is a printable type that applies a format to its contents.

 Formatting numbers
 ------------------